The path to an hATTR amyloidosis diagnosis

 The Alnylam Act® program was created to provide access to genetic testing and counseling to patients as a way to help people make more informed decisions about their health.

-- Alnylam receives de-identified patient data from this program, but at no time does Alnylam receive patient-identifiable information.
-Alnylam uses healthcare professional contact information for research and commercial purposes
+• Alnylam receives de-identified patient data from this program, but at no time does Alnylam receive patient-identifiable information.
+Alnylam may use healthcare professional contact information for research purposes

 Know that treatment options are available